BhalsinghAshwini11/grafanaLoki/readme.md

 ## Option 2, Promtail client
 Promtail is the client of choice when we are running Kubernetes, as we can configure it to automatically scrape logs from pods running on the same node that Promtail runs on.
 * This option is very much feels like Prometheus with scrapping job but for Logs.
+* Purely file based, hence can also be suitable for deployments like baremetal
 * Take a look at docker compose file and ../promtail/config.yml file.
-It will give you an glimse how it will work.
+It will give you the glimse how it will work.
 * Again, in this POC I am scrapping it from my docker container to get the idea, also needed to get deep if we wanted to play with labelling and stuff.

 ## Option 3, OTEL Collector/Exporter